apache/druid/docs/content/querying/sql.md

 Druid natively supports five basic column types: "long" (64 bit signed int), "float" (32 bit float), "double" (64 bit float) "string" (UTF-8 encoded strings), and "complex" (catch-all for more exotic data types like hyperUnique and approxHistogram columns).

-Timestamps (including the `__time` column) are stored as longs, with the value being the number of milliseconds since 1 January 1970 UTC.
+Timestamps (including the `__time` column) are treated by Druid as longs, with the value being the number of milliseconds since 1970-01-01 00:00:00 UTC, not counting leap seconds.
+Therefore, timestamps in Druid do not carry any timezone information, but only carry information about the exact moment in time they represent.
+See the [Time functions](#time-functions) section for more information about timestamp handling.

-At runtime, Druid may widen 32-bit floats to 64-bit for certain operators, like SUM aggregators.
-The reverse will not
-happen: 64-bit floats are not be narrowed to 32-bit.

 Druid generally treats NULLs and empty strings interchangeably, rather than according to the SQL standard.
 As such, Druid SQL only has partial support for NULLs.
 For example, the expressions `col IS NULL` and `col = ''` are equivalent,